 Research conducted at the Center will expand the breadth of knowledge available about the organization, coordination, strategizing, and efficiency of health services and policies in impoverished and underserved rural communities.Our specific aims are to

 We're part of the University of Kentucky (UK) in Lexington and represent a multidisciplinary collaboration among Kentucky health researchers and experts.
-The Center brings together a team of rural health services and policy experts from UK’s Colleges of Public Health, Medicine, Pharmacy, and Agriculture.
+The Center brings together a team of rural health services and policy experts from UK’s Colleges of Nursing, Medicine, Pharmacy, and Communication and Information.
 We are also working with the American Board of Family Medicine, which is headquartered in Lexington.

-Dr. Borders is a Foundation for a Healthy Kentucky Endowed Chair in Rural Health Policy and Co-Director of the UK Institute for Rural Health Policy.
-He is a leading expert on rural health services research and policy in the U.S. and serves as Editor of the Journal of Rural Health, the nation's only scholarly journal focused on rural health policy issues.
+Dr. Borders is a leading expert on rural health services research and policy in the U.S. and serves as Editor of the Journal of Rural Health, the nation's only scholarly journal focused on rural health policy issues.
 Dr. Borders is also a member of the National Advisory Committee on Rural Health and Human Services, which makes recommendations on rural policy to the ORHP and directly to the U.S. Secretary of HHS.